Milky Way at Castle Hill, New Zealand

 Cons

-Sony 20 mm f/1.8 is the best lens for shooting the Milky Way.
+The Sony 20 mm f/1.8 is a fantastic lens for shooting the Milky Way.
 The quality in low-light photography is stunning.
-It’s fast and sharp even in the corners, with no deformations, aberrations, and other issues common in other Milky Way lenses.
+It’s fast and sharp, even in the corners, with very controlled deformations, aberrations, and other issues common to other Milky Way lenses.
 It’s also light and compact, and the price is affordable compared to other quality prime lenses.

-As soon as I tested it, it became my absolute favorite lens for shooting the Milky Way, and after two years I’m still using this lens in almost all my night shootings.
-You can see some examples of the images I’ve taken with this lens in my Milky Way photography guide.
+As soon as I tested it, it became my absolute favorite lens for shooting the Milky Way, and after many years, I’m still using it in almost all my night shoots.
+You can see some examples of the images I’ve taken with this lens in my Milky Way Gallery.
+Additionally, Sony has other superb lenses for Milky Way photography such as the 24mm f/1.4 GM, the 16mm f/1.8 G, and the 14mm f/1.8 GM, even though it doesn’t take front filters.

-3. Rokinon 14mm f/2.8 – Best cheap lens for Milky way photography
+6. Rokinon 14mm f/2.8 – Best affordable lens for Milky Way photography

 Rokinon 14mm f/2.8